Changissnz/nu_merchant_principal/README.md

 & prediction, or observation & anticipation & required work to fulfill cyclical iteration).
-Cycles that decline in effectiveness as hypnotizers and derecognizers inflame transient notions of doubt on determinism and non-determinism, and the terminal breaking of effects would make those initially transient notions turn into central foci of reflection and meditation for clarification.
+Cycles that decline in effectiveness as hypnotizers and derecognizers inflame transient notions of doubt on determinism and non-determinism, and the terminal breaking of effects would turn those initially transient notions into central foci of reflection and meditation for clarification.